oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## storeTransactions

-Stores transactions in an IOTA node's local storage.
+Stores transactions in a node's local storage.

 ### Parameters